-As a result of the continued increase in demand for classes in Greenwood, 20 miles east of the College's main campus, the College entered into a lease agreement for 5,000 square feet of space in downtown Greenwood during the spring 2003 semester to offer classes in academic, technical, work force training, and GED.
+As a result of the continued increase in demand for classes in Greenwood, 20 miles east of the College's main campus, the College entered into a lease agreement for 5,000 square feet of space in downtown Greenwood during the spring 2003 semester.

-Demand for classes increased in Greenwood during the summer of 2005; therefore, the College leased a 10,000 square foot facility at 207 West Park Avenue and began offering classes in the new facility that fall.
-The Greenwood Center offers academic, technical, and GED classes, as well as workforce training sessions.
+The Greenwood Center offers academic, career-technical, and adult basic education classes.
+Due to the increased demand for more classes in Greenwood during the summer of 2005; the College leased a 10,000 square foot facility at 207 West Park Avenue and began offering classes in the new facility that fall.

-The College received approval to offer the Associates Degree at the Greenwood Center in 2008 from the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
+The College received approval to offer the Associates Degree at the Greenwood Center in 2008 from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).